aaronbengochea/DL_P2/README.md

 The best-performing setup is located in the `top_performing_experiment/` directory.
 Inside, you’ll find:

-- A Jupyter notebook demonstrating how to recreate the top model
+- A notebook demonstrating how to recreate the top model
-- Configuration files and saved checkpoints for reference
+- Log and processed log history for each step of training
+- Evaluations versus the hidden test set using checkpoints from our most performant steps during training

 Feel free to explore each experiment folder for detailed results, hyperparameter sweeps, and analysis notebooks.